Abstracts should be prepared strictly according to the following instructions. Changes cannot be made after the abstract submission deadline.

 - summary of results containing real data and the outcome of statistical analyses

-- Abstracts must report on high quality research in the field of neuropsychopharmacology and/or (applied) neuroscience that has not been published whole elsewhere.
+- Abstracts must report on high quality research in the field of neuropsychopharmacology and/or (applied) neuroscience that has not been published in whole elsewhere.

 - The statements, particularly in the conclusion section, should be balanced.